Solution to the puzzle Tracks.

 We will then pass the input data to the search function.

-"""Function for finding a path in the field for the puzzle Tracks
+"""Function for finding a path in the grid for the puzzle Tracks

 from MUMS Puzzle Hunt 2008 competition."""